stablemischief/brAIn/.bmad-core/SESSION-RECOVERY-PROMPT.md

 PROJECT HEALTH ASSESSMENT REQUIRED:
 □ Read CLAUDE.md for project constraints & architecture
 □ Check SESSION-HANDOFF.md for last session state
-□ Validate Archon MCP task status and synchronization □ Review recent git commits for compliance violations □ Check code against established patterns and standards □ Verify all tests passing and no technical debt introduced
+□ Read BMAD-FIX-PLAN.md for implementation progress and next tasks □ SKIP Archon MCP (not needed for this pure implementation mission) □ Review recent git commits for compliance violations □ Check code against established patterns and standards □ Verify all tests passing and no technical debt introduced